Tomato Zucchini Tart

 Prepare & Arrange Filling:

 - Meanwhile, combine the minced garlic, finely chopped basil, and olive oil in a small bowl.
 Season with salt and pepper.
 Using a mandolin (or sharp knife), slice zucchini into 1/8 inch slices.
-Using serrated knife, slice tomatoes into 1/4 inch slices.
+Using serrated knife, slice tomatoes into 1/4 inch slices and place on a layer of paper towels to soak up any excess moisture.
 Set aside.

 - Brush tart shell lightly with basil-garlic oil and sprinkle on all of the parmesan cheese.